Den Tagayasu: Biography

-Mr Den would only check on Ondekoza members sporadically from 1991-1993.
+Mr Den would only check on Ondekoza members sporadically from 1991 to 1993.
 Den took the group back to Japan and joined Japan Arts roster fora couple of years.
 Marco Lienhard from 1990 to 1998 set the world tours for the group with the help of some agencies in Canada and Europe such as Atmo.

 Den's mother was Fujiko Tajiri and Den towards the end of his life was attracted by Mt Fuji (representing in a way the mother) and set their base in Shizuoka.
 He wanted to set the home for Ondekoza in Izu Peninsula with a view of Mt Fuji.
 Eventually moving to Fuji City view a view of the Mount Fuji.

 Den died in 2001.
 His last words, according to a performer in Ondekoza, translated to, "We’re going to go with Ondekoza of Mount Fuji," referring to the decision to move the group from Sado Island to the city of Fuji in Shizuoka prefecture, and rename it accordingly.